fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

-A kustomization can contain a series of health checks used to determine the [rollout status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the deployed workloads.
-A health check entry can reference one of the following Kubernetes types:
+A kustomization can contain a series of health checks used to determine the [rollout status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the deployed workloads and the ready status of custom resources.

-Deployment, DaemonSet or StatefulSet.
+A health check entry can reference one of the following types:

+* Kubernetes builtin kinds: Deployment, DaemonSet, StatefulSet, PersistentVolumeClaim, Pod, PodDisruptionBudget, Job, CronJob, Service, Secret, ConfigMap, CustomResourceDefinition
+* Toolkit kinds: HelmRelease, HelmRepository, GitRepository, etc
+* Custom resources that are compatible with [kstatus](https://github.com/kubernetes-sigs/cli-utils/tree/master/pkg/kstatus)

 Assuming the kustomization source contains a Kubernetes Deployment named `backend`, a health check can be defined as follows: